Zoran Luledzija

 cd react-intl-example

-npm i --save react-intl
+npm i react-intl

 Create localization files